This post may contain affiliate links, for more information see our disclaimer.

 - Can feel a bit bloated compared to Robinhood

 Webull is nothing short of amazing.
 It has a much more professional feel than Robinhood.
-They have fantastic customer service along with amazing research and trading tools.
+They have decent customer service, along with fantastic research and trading tools.

 - Automatic investing